 The first line of code I ever wrote was back in 2011, when I was a sophomore in high school.
 I took a class there where we learned C++, and I liked it a lot.
-So the next semester I took the school's advanced programming class where we learned Java.
+So, the next semester I took the school's advanced programming class where we learned Java.
 In that class, we played around with the GridWorld project, where I wrote one of my first Java classes ever.
 The feeling of creating something with code that didn't exist before was exhilarating, and I held onto that feeling when I went to college.

 I started college in 2015 at BYU in Provo, Utah.
 When I got there, I wasn't quite sure what I wanted to study.
 After trying out a few different things, I decided to major in applied math.
 Math was my favorite subject in school growing up, and I knew that applied math involved writing code, which I remembered liking in high school.
 The applied math major also required us to minor in a non-math discipline, so I minored in computer science.

 My combined love of math and coding steered me toward a potential career in data science.
-While at college, I worked for a math professor researching machine learning.
+During college, I worked for a math professor researching machine learning.
 I was fascinated by the different ways we could use math to teach computers to learn.
 On that job, I learned about algorithms like Naive Bayes, Random Forest, and even wrote a neural network from scratch.
 I still love math and machine learning to this day.

-Both my wife and I loved living in Chicago.
+I loved living in Chicago.
 It's a great city and it was fun for me to experience a new place, especially one that was so different from where I grew up in Utah.
 I'll always cherish the time we spent there.

 Thanks for reading. 🙂